-Before coming to IBM, I worked in the Navy Center for Applied Research in Artificial Intelligence at the Naval Research Laboratory in Washington, D.C.
-My position there was a Postdoctoral Research Associateship funded by the National Research Council.
+Before IBM, I worked in the Navy Center for Applied Research in Artificial Intelligence at the Naval Research Laboratory in Washington, D.C.
+My position there was a National Research Council Postdoctoral Research Associateship.
 The director of the group that I was in at the Naval Research Laboratory is Dr. David W. Aha.
 During that time, I collaborated with the Computer Science Department at the University of Maryland where I worked with Dr. Dana S. Nau.

 I was a graduate student from fall of 1994 through summer of 2001 in AI (part of an interdisciplinary Cognitive Science program) at the College of Computing, Georgia Institute of Technology; I received my master's degree in 1996 and my Ph.D. in 2001.
 My advisor was Dr. Ashok Goel and I was a member of his Design Intelligence group.
 My Ph.D. work focused on a project called REM which uses functional models for self-redesign in the context of complex, dynamic environments such as manufacturing and web browsing.
 I obtained my bachelor's degree (in Computer Science, Linguistics and Semiotics, and Computational and Applied Mathematics) in the spring of 1994 from Rice University.
 I also assisted with the creation of a page for custom greeting cards and invitations and worked on the e-publishing for a book about journalism in Yemen.